Minater247/cse-15l-lab-reports/report-5.md

 <hr>

 The fix for the issue was actually quite simple, despite the complex-sounding issue - by changing the `\\W` in the regex pattern to `\\s`, the pattern now matches every non-whitespace character instead of every letter and number.
 By then excluding a few punctuation marks, as the student had done, the pattern correctly matches all the words on a line!

+## Part 2: Reflection

+One cool thing I learned during this course was the true power of pipes and redirects!
+I had been using Python for most of my simple scripts, but after going through this course, I now have a lot more tools I can use under my belt - such as `awk`, `grep`, `xargs`, and `head`/`tail`!